-- Definition 2.8.
+- Definition 2.11.
 1. A metric on a set X is a function d from $X \times X$ into the positive elements of an ordered group (field for us) such that d(x,x) = 0, $x \neq y \rightarrow d(x,y) > 0$ , d(x,y) = d(y,x), and $d(x,z) \leq d(x,y) + d(y,z)$ (the triangle inequality). - 2.
-For any ordered field F, the F-ruler postulate asserts: for each line $\ell$ in the plane there is a bijection $f{\ell}$ from $\ell$ to F so that for $A, B \in \ell$ , $d(A, B) = |f{\ell}(A) f{\ell}(B)$ .
-So each line is an F-metric space. - 3. the $\Re$ -ruler postulate (Birkhoff/SMSG) takes F to be the real numbers $\Re$ .
+If the vocabulary of an ordered field F is either included in the basic vocabulary (Birkhoff) or definable (Hilbert) the ruler postulate asserts: for each line $\ell$ in the plane there is a bijection $f{\ell}$ from $\ell$ to F so that for $A, B \in \ell$ , $d(A, B) = |f{\ell}(A) f{\ell}(B)|$ . - 3. the $\Re$ -ruler postulate (Birkhoff/SMSG) takes F to be the real numbers $\Re$ .

-Motivation 2.9.
-[SL02, 7: Euclid's Challenge] Euclid aimed to provide a unified foundation for earlier geometry, specifically the side-splitter theorem of Thales (Euclid VI.2: A line parallel to the base and intersecting both sides of a triangle creates two similar triangles) and the Pythagorean theorem.
+Motivation 2.12 (SLO2, 7: Euclid's Challenge).
+Euclid aimed to provide a unified foundation for earlier geometry, specifically the side-splitter theorem of Thales around 600 BCE (Euclid VI.2: A line parallel to the base and intersecting both sides of a triangle creates two similar triangles) and the Pythagorean theorem.
 The obstacle is incommensurability in each case.
 He has five postulates.
-Using a theory (now called equi-complementability or equal content) of area, Euclid establishes the Pythagorean theorem as the culmination of Book I. By appealing to the Axiom of Archimedes, he establishes a theory of proportion that first yields: VI.1 the area of a triangle is proportional to its base and altitude and then VI.2. side-splitter.
+Using a theory of 'equal (area) figures' (but now called equi-complementability or equal content) of area, Euclid establishes the Pythagorean theorem as the culmination of Book I. By appealing to the Axiom of Archimedes, he establishes a theory of proportion that first yields: VI.1 the area of a triangle is proportional to its base and altitude and VI.2 the side-splitter theorem.
 While Eudoxus' method of exhaustion motivated Dedekind's construction [Ded63], the existence of continuum many $(2^{\aleph_0})$ real numbers was completely foreign to Euclid.

-Motivation 2.10.
-[Hilbert's Challenge] 19th century mathematicians such as Cantor, Dedekind, and Frege revolutionized the foundations of mathematics by making the natural numbers rather than Euclidean geometry fundamental.
+Motivation 2.13 (Hilbert's Challenge).
+19th century mathematicians such as Cantor, Dedekind, and Frege revolutionized the foundations of mathematics by making the natural numbers rather than Euclidean geometry fundamental.
 Hilbert aimed for an independent development of geometry.
-In doing this, he had to meet the new higher standards of rigor.
-He needed to develop notions of distance and proportion from geometric notions of point, line, between and congruence.
-Moreover, he had to build this precision into his axioms so as to avoid any reliance on diagrams (Extension 5.0.2).
+He needed to develop notions of distance and proportion from geometric notions of point, line, between, and congruence (of angles or segments).
+He had to meet the new higher standards of rigor, in particular, avoiding any reliance on diagrams (Extension 5.0.5).
 He deduced VI.2, side-splitter, from a geometric foundation of the theory of proportion and then VI.1 from a new theory of 'measured area'.
-He proved his four axiom groups are independent, although there are dependencies within the entire set.
-The consistency of geometries that satisfy the F-ruler postulate but are countable follows easily in § 7.
+He proved his four axiom groups are independent, although there are dependencies within some groups.
+Definition 2.6 exhibits a model of the ruler postulate where $F = \mathbb{Q}$ . § 7 shows there is a such a field for any geometry satisfying I-IV.

-Methodology 2.11 (SLO5: Congruence vs Distance).
+Methodology 2.14 (SLO5: Congruence vs Distance).
 This is partly a story of the chicken (congruence) and the egg (distance).
-A fundamental distinction between Hilbert and Birkhoff is that Hilbert takes the congruence relation as fundamental and proves that one can define a metric (with values in a field).
-Birkhoff (and SMSG [SMS95] [Ced01, Appendix]) assume the $\Re$ -ruler postulate.

-The difficulty for a high school course is that limits, which Hilbert has shown are irrelevant to the geometry of lines, are used implicitly while basic observations are replaced by long proofs.
-E.g. Common notion 3 (subtraction of line segments) is 'reduced' in some texts to using the ruler postulate twice and assuming the student knows the laws of algebra well.
-In this chapter we take congruence of line segments or angles as fundamental, not some measure.
+A fundamental distinction between Hilbert and Birkhoff is that Hilbert takes the congruence relation as fundamental and proves that one can define a metric (with values in a field) and so the ruler postulate is satisfied.
+Birkhoff (and SMSG [SMS95] [Ced01, Appendix]) assume the \Rappa-ruler postulate.
+A difficulty of these axioms for a high school course is that limits, which Hilbert has shown are irrelevant to the geometry of lines, are used implicitly, while basic observations are replaced by long proofs.
+E.g., common notion 3 (subtraction of line segments) is 'reduced' in some texts to using the ruler postulate twice and assuming the student knows the laws of algebra well.
+In this chapter we take congruence of line segments and angles as fundamental, not some measure.